 Since Palmeri argues that "assistive" technologies and usability can be problematic, technical communicators need to find a new way to involve people with mental illness in the discourse that serves to represent them: "[w]e technical communication scholars must also critically intervene in broader usability discourses in which people with disabilities are often absent or marginalized" (Palmeri 59).
-I would argue that this is more than a job for scholars; it is a job for all technical communicators.
+I would argue that this is more than a job for scholars, it is a job for all technical communicators.
+Prendergast asks, "I wonder if there will be a rhetoric of mental disability that the mentally disabled themselves have the greatest part in crafting" (59)?
+A positive answer to this question can be created by technical communicators taking their role as advocate for their audience, which people with mental illness as well as therapists, clinicians, and others who utilize the DSM should be a part of, and understand that an ethically responsible text can only be created by involving the voices of those who are impacted by the text.

 Because the stigma that goes with mental illness is "the most debilitating handicap faced by former mental patients" (Granello and Pauley 162), involving people with mental illness in the usability testing and creation of the texts that represent them would serve both the technical communicators' interests (more complex and ethical documents) and the people with mental illnesses' interests because it would give them a voice that could stand up to the stigma that has existed for so long.
 If people with mental illness are most affected by the stigma, but also by the diagnosis itself as Brotheridge explained, it is vital for them to have a voice to speak to the scientific, technical, medical communities and, most important, the public about the misinformation and ignorance that exists about mental illness.
-Technical communicators, with mental illnesses and without, need to be a part of encouraging and infusing that voice into any and all communication that serves to represent people who are differently-ordered.
+And this voice must not come solely from those with mental illness who fit into the traditional ideal of a rhetorical individual.
+As Lewiecki-Wilson argues, using collaborative strategies that involve the person with the disability and their care-giver is vitally important to incorporating these voices into the representation of people with mental illness.
+The main role of technical communicators, with mental illnesses and without, needs to be to encourage and infuse these voices into any and all communication that serves to represent people who are differently-ordered.